Questions to ask when buying a new build house

 The long stop completion date represents a safeguard in new build purchases.
 This specific date acts as a deadline for the builder to complete the property.
 If this deadline passes without completion, you, as the buyer, have the right to reconsider the deal.

-Potential future developments in the area
+16. Are there any planned future developments in the area?

-Future developments around your new build home can significantly impact its value and your quality of life.
+Future developments around your new build home can impact its value and your quality of life.
 Inquiring about planned infrastructure, such as schools, hospitals, or shopping centres, reveals the area's growth trajectory.
-This information is crucial for assessing long-term living conditions and investment prospects.
-Ask your home builder or local planning authorities about any upcoming projects.

 Resale potential and property value over time